The Tour de Delta is a 3-day cycling race and community festival in July that’s part of the BC Super Week series of bike races in Metro Vancouver.

 North Delta Criterium Festival

-The North Delta Criterium Festival is on the first day of the Tour de Delta, so on Friday, July 6th, in 2018.
+The North Delta Criterium Festival is usually on the first day of the Tour de Delta.

 The festival is a free family-friendly event that takes place at 11339-83rd Avenue in North Delta at the Richardson School grounds between 5 and 9 pm.
 At the festival there is face painting, arts and crafts activities for children, food vendors and other sports-related activities and things to see.